Curiosity about a changing environment leads Phumudzo Ragimana to a master’s with distinction

 Ragimana’s master’s research focused on the Tshiombo Village, an area near her home village along the Mutale River.
 Carrying out surveys and interviews to examine perceptions of ecosystem change, the aim was to contribute to knowledge on restoration and sustainable management of river and riparian ecosystem services.

-Survey and interview results revealed the village community had a high reliance on the Mutale River and its surroundings for various provisioning, cultural, and regulating ecosystem services.
-In particular, freshwater delivered through a concrete canal for non-drinking domestic use and crop irrigation, emerged as the most vital ecosystem service supporting community livelihoods.
+Ragimana’s results revealed the village community had a high reliance on the Mutale River and its surroundings for various provisioning, cultural, and regulating ecosystem services.
+The work also revealed that women were the primary users, emphasising the importance of the river for irrigation and non-drinking domestic use.

 Perceived declines in ecosystem services were linked by the data to local use and consumption, as well as land use and cover change.
-While respondents showed limited awareness of nature-based actions, they expressed high awareness and preference for grey infrastructure options.
+Despite this acknowledgement, however, community members were only aware of grey infrastructure and not nature-based solutions.

-The findings emphasised the diversity of how different social groups use and value ecosystem services, underscoring their collective importance in the community.
-It also revealed a necessity for hybrid approaches, combining grey and natural infrastructure for example, to ensure the sustainable delivery of ecosystem services in this rural community, which is more commonly found in urban literature on nature-based approaches.
+The findings emphasised the diversity of how different social groups use and value ecosystem services, underscoring their collective importance in the community and the need for hybrid approaches to ensure the sustainable delivery of ecosystem services.

 “The work is valuable for developing strategies to address the challenges faced by the Tshiombo Village community for safeguarding ecosystem services and enhancing well-being,” Ragimana says.